-This article describes the changes in policy for the relocation of the Users directory and the ProgramData directory to a drive other than the %systemdrive% drive in Windows operating systems.
+Relocation of the Users directory and the ProgramData directory to a drive other than the drive that contains the Windows directory

 By changing the default location of the user profile directories or program data folders to a volume other than the system volume, you cannot service your Windows installation.
 Any updates, fixes, or service packs cannot be applied to the installation.
 We recommend that you do not change the location of the user profile directories or program data folders.